 A registry is an organised system that uses observational methods to collect uniform data on specified outcomes in a population defined by a particular disease, condition or exposure.
-A register is the database deriving from the registry (such as the EU PAS Register), and the difference between the two terms should be clearly understood even if they are often used interchangeably.
-The terms ‘register’ or ‘registry’ are sometimes incorrectly used to designate an exhaustive list of all patients who meet the eligibility criteria of a study, regardless of their inclusion in the study.
+A register is the database deriving from the registry (such as the EU PAS Register), the two terms being often used interchangeably.
+These terms are sometimes used incorrectly to designate a cohort study with primary data collection or a list of all patients meeting the eligibility criteria for a study.
 The term ‘patient log-list’ could be used for this purpose.

-A patient registry should be considered as a structure for the standardised recording of data from routine clinical practice on individual patients identified by the diagnosis of a disease, the occurrence of a condition (e.g., pregnancy), the prescription of a medicinal product (e.g., monoclonal antibodies) , a hospital encounter, or any combination of these.
+A patient registry should be considered as a structure for the standardised recording of data from routine clinical practice on individual patients identified by a characteristics or an event, for example the diagnosis of a disease, the occurrence of a condition (e.g., pregnancy), the prescription of a medicinal product, a hospital encounter, or any combination of these.

-In European Nordic countries where there is a comprehensive registration of hospital data for a high proportion of the population, government-administered patient registries are administrative systems based on hospital encounters including visit information, diagnoses and procedures, such as the Norwegian Patient Registry, the Danish National Patient Registry or the Swedish National Patient Register.
-They may however lack information on lifestyle factors, patient-related outcomes and laboratory data.
-A review of 103 Swedish Healthcare Quality Registries (J Intern Med 2015; 277(1): 94–136) describes additional healthcare quality registries focusing on specific disorders initiated in Sweden mostly by physicians with data on aspects of disease management, self-reported quality of life, lifestyle, and general health status, providing an important source for research.
+In European Nordic countries where there is a comprehensive registration of data for a high proportion or all of the population, government-administered patient registries may include hospital encounters, diagnoses and procedures, such as the Norwegian Patient Registry, the Danish National Patient Registry or the Swedish National Patient Register.
+They may lack information on lifestyle factors, patient-related outcomes and laboratory data.
+A Review of 103 Swedish Healthcare Quality Registries (J Intern Med 2015; 277(1): 94–136) describes additional healthcare quality registries focusing on specific disorders initiated in Sweden mostly by physicians with data on aspects of disease management, self-reported quality of life, lifestyle, and general health status, providing an important source for research.

-As illustrated in Registries in European post-marketing surveillance: a retrospective analysis of centrally approved products, 2005–2013 (Pharmacoepidemiol Drug Saf 2017 Mar 26), the conceptual differences between registries and studies need to be clearly understood.
+As illustrated in Imposed registries within the European postmarketing surveillance system (Pharmacoepidemiol Drug Saf 2018 May 11), the conceptual differences between registries and studies need to be clearly understood.

-Patient registries are often integrated into routine clinical practice with systematic and sometimes automated data capture in electronic healthcare records, but disease, exposure or outcome-specific registries usually require recording of specific relevant data.
+Patient registries are often integrated into routine clinical practice with systematic and sometimes automated data capture in electronic healthcare records.
 Whilst the duration of a registry is normally open-ended, that of a study is dictated by the time needed to define and collect data relevant for the specific study objectives.
-Studies also often require introduction of specific procedures, questionnaires or data collection tools.
-Studies are set up and managed based on limited endpoints and a specific protocol, whereas patient registries are traditionally set up focusing on system(s) specifications in order to ensure a continuous, efficient and collaborative data collection; safe data hosting; accessible, retrievable, interoperable and re-usable data.
+Studies may also require introduction of specific procedures, questionnaires or data collection tools.
+Studies are set up and managed based on a limited number of endpoints and a specific protocol, whereas patient registries should focus on system(s) specifications in order to ensure continuous, efficient and collaborative data collection, safe data hosting and availability of retrievable, interoperable and re-usable data.

-A registry can be used as a source of patients for studies based on either primary data collection (where the data collected for new patients are also used for a specific study) or secondary data collection (analogously to the use of electronic healthcare records).
-For this purpose, registries data can be enriched with additional information on outcomes, lifestyle data, immunisation and mortality information obtained from linkage to the existing database such as national cancer registries, prescription databases or mortality records.
+A register can be used as a source of patients for studies based on either primary data collection (where the data collected for new patients are also used for a specific study) or secondary data collection (analogously to the use of electronic healthcare records).
+For this purpose, registry data can be enriched with additional information on outcomes, lifestyle data, immunisation or mortality information obtained from linkage to the existing databases such as national cancer registries, prescription databases or mortality records.

 The US Agency for Health Care Research and Quality (AHRQ) published a comprehensive document on ‘good registry practices’ entitled Registries for Evaluating Patient Outcomes: A User's Guide, 3rd Edition, which provides methodological guidance on planning, design, implementation, analysis, interpretation and evaluation of the quality of a registry.
 There is a dedicated section for linkage of registries to other data sources.
 The EU PARENT Joint Action developed methodological and governance guidelines to facilitate cross-border use of registries.

-The randomised registry trial is a new study design that combines the robustness of randomised studies with the higher generalisability of registry data, see section 5.6.3.
+The randomised registry trial is a new study design that combines the robustness of randomised studies with the higher generalisability of registry data, see Chapter 5.6.3.

 In assessing both safety and effectiveness, special populations can be identified based on age (e.g., paediatric or elderly), pregnancy status, renal or hepatic function, race, or genetic differences.
 Some registries are focused on these particular populations.
 Examples of these are the birth registries in Nordic countries.

 The FDA’s Guidance for Industry-Establishing Pregnancy Exposure Registries advises on good practice for designing a pregnancy registry with a description of research methods and elements to be addressed.
-The Systematic overview of data sources for drug safety in pregnancy research provides an inventory of pregnancy exposure registries and alternative data sources on safety of prenatal drug exposure and discusses their strengths and limitations.
-Example of population-based registers allowing to assess outcome of drug exposure during pregnancy are EUROCAT, the European network of registries for the epidemiologic surveillance of congenital anomalies, and the pan-Nordic registries which record drug use during pregnancy as illustrated in Selective serotonin reuptake inhibitors and venlafaxine in early pregnancy and risk of birth defects: population based cohort study and sibling design (BMJ 2015;350:h1798).
+The Systematic overview of data sources for Drug Safety in pregnancy research provides an inventory of pregnancy exposure registries and alternative data sources on safety of prenatal drug exposure and discusses their strengths and limitations.
+Example of population-based registers allowing to assess outcome of drug exposure during pregnancy are the European network of registries for the epidemiologic surveillance of congenital anomalies EUROCAT, and the pan-Nordic registries which record drug use during pregnancy as illustrated in Selective serotonin reuptake inhibitors and venlafaxine in early pregnancy and risk of birth defects: population based cohort study and sibling design (BMJ 2015;350:h1798).

-For paediatric populations, detailed information on neonatal age (e.g. in days, not just in years), pharmacokinetic differences and organ maturation need to be considered.
+For paediatric populations, specific and detailed information as neonatal age (e.g. in days, not just in years), pharmacokinetic parameters and organ maturation need to be considered and is usually missing from the classical datasources, therefore paediatric specific registries are important.
 The CHMP Guideline on Conduct of Pharmacovigilance for Medicines Used by the Paediatric Population provides further relevant information.
 An example of registry which focuses on paediatric patients is Pharmachild, which captures children with juvenile idiopathic arthritis undergoing treatment with methotrexate or biologic agents.